Latinx Heart Health

 In addition to enhancing communication between patients and providers, the Latinx Cardiovascular Clinic offers assistance with diagnostic and therapeutic procedure scheduling at BIDMC, medication management and navigating the healthcare system as a whole.

-The Latino Cardiovascular Clinic provides services at two locations:
+The Latinx Cardiovascular Clinic provides services at two locations.

 Questions (patients and referring physicians): 617-667-2192

 As a consultative service, the Latinx Cardiovascular Clinic welcomes patients with a variety of cardiovascular conditions, including: